 This interactive, case-based session will present real, anonymised cardiology scenarios commonly encountered in primary care.
 Attendees will be invited to suggest management steps in real time, surfacing common myths, uncertainties, and cognitive pitfalls.

-How community projects and social prescribing can reduce GP burnout while improving patient outcomes
+How community projects and creative health can reduce GP burnout and help our patients

 • Using community roles and projects to sustain meaning in GP work